bja-vu/recall/README.md

 ## recall - an offline command-line assistant

-docker build --build-arg ENABLE_CUDA=OFF -t recall:latest .
-docker build -t recall .
+### Building
+recall can be built using Docker.
+The dockerfile can produce wither recall_test or recall_server.

-docker run -p 8000:8000 --gpus all -v $(pwd)/models:/app/models recall
+`docker run -p 8000:8000 -v $(pwd)/models:/app/models -v $(pwd)/data:/app/data --gpus all -t recall ./recall_test`

-cmake .. -DGGML_CUDA=OFF
-make  -j

-server command: ./external/llama.cpp/build/bin/llama-server -m "models/capybarahermes-2.5-mistral-7b.Q4_K_M.gguf"

-optional: `--verbose`
+`docker build --build-arg ENABLE_CUDA=ON --build-arg BUILD_TARGET=test -t recall .`

 GPU running is significantly faster.
-To enable, add the arg `--n-gpu-layers x`
+To enable, add the arg `--gpus all` to the Docker run command.

 Test numbers:
 total time =   11222.49 ms /    71 tokens -- 10 layers
 total time =   20689.93 ms /   122 tokens -- 0 layers (CPU)
 total time =    1063.58 ms /    71 tokens -- 35 layers

+> Note that I've set up llama.cpp to use the maximum amount of GPU layers.

 To use GPU, you need CUDA toolkit installed (both on windows and in WSL).
 Then, build: https://github.com/ggml-org/llama.cpp/blob/master/docs/build.md#cuda

-models typically display the max number of layers.

-## Aliasing
+### Aliasing
 using `alias` allows for clean usage of the tool in the CLI, but zsh restricts the usage of question marks (?) due to their usage in globbing.

 My setups: